United States at the 2026 Winter Olympics: Cross-country skiing

-The United States has qualified one female and one male cross-country skier through the basic quota so far.
-Following the completion of the 2024–25 FIS Cross-Country World Cup, the United States has qualified further seven female and six male athletes.
+The United States qualified one female and one male cross-country skier through the basic quota.
+Following the completion of the 2024–25 FIS Cross-Country World Cup, the United States qualified a further seven female and six male athletes.
+After reallocation of declined quotas, the United States qualified one more male athlete.
+The team roster was announced on January 21, 2026.